-Kenshiro's uncle and namesake, Kasumi Kenshiro, from Fist of the Blue Sky, was also prone to arrogance and overconfidence.
-Well, at least the latter doesn't shows too much.
+Much more downplayed, but Kenshiro's uncle and namesake, Kasumi Kenshiro, from Fist of the Blue Sky, was also prone to overconfidence.

 Balsa's self appointed rival from Seirei no Moribito is one of these.
 It turned out he overestimated himself a bit.

 The son and father who get involved in the wrestling celebration in the village are another example.
 Ironically, neither of them are even all that good.